andrerondon/Code-Core--Web-Application/semester_2/13th_eggcellente_events/remoteLectureNotes.md

 Agenda
 1) Introduction to ORMs
 2) Refactor Events Model to use ORM
+3) Go over ERD
-3) Add Users to Project.
+4) Add Users to Project.

 # ORMS